evasiongames/gameflow/docs/reference/actions.md

 Limits the velocity of the specified 2D object.

-## List

-Defines a list of items of the same type.

-## List Condition

-Evaluates properties and content of the specified list.

-## List Count Condition

-Evaluates the count of items of the specified list.

 ## Load Scene

 Loads the scene with the specified name or build index.

-## Localization

-Defines a localized value.

-A Localization is a Variable whose value is chosen according to the current Language from a set of predefined values specified as language-value pairs.

 ## Log Message